adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 Questions to answer later <br>
 Q. what is bursting meaning ? overall as a concept in the cloud ? <br>

+Emojis used
+⭐ - For important points
+🔥 - For hot/important exam topics
+💡 - For key concepts/tips
+⚠️ - For warnings/common mistake
+🎯 - For exam targets/focus areas/ question
+🚀 - For advanced topics ..